-n/a = not applicable NTU = Nephelometric Turbidity Units ppb = parts per billion, or micrograms per liter (μg/L) ppt = pa ND = None Detected ppm = parts per million, or milligrams per liter (mg/L) pCi/L = PicoCuries per Liter NS = No gpg = Grains per Gallon μS/cm = microSiemen per centimeter RAL = Federal Regulatory Action Level opt = parts per trillion, or nanograms per liter (ng/L) NS = No Standard
+n/a = not applicable NTU = Nephelometric Turbidity Units $ppb = parts \ per \ billion, \ or \ micrograms \ per \ liter \ (\mu g/L) \ ppt = parts \ per \ trillion, \ or \ nanograms \ per \ liter \ (ng/L)$ RAL = Federal Regulatory Action Level ND = None Detected ppm = parts per million, or milligrams per liter (mg/L) pCi/L = PicoCuries per Liter NS = No Standard NS = No Standard uS/cm = microSiemen per centimete ppt = parts per trillion, or nanograms per liter (ng/L)

 Maximum Contaminant Level (MCL) = The highest level of a contaminant that is allowed in drinking water.
-Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
+Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible

 Maximum Contaminant Level Goal (MCLG) = The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs are set by the U.S. Environmental Protection Agency.
 Maximum Residual Disinfectant Level (MRDL) = The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial pathogens.

 Maximum Residual Disinfectant Level Goal (MRDLG) = The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants

 Public Health Goal (PHG) = The level of a contaminant in drinking water below which there is no known or expected risk to health.
 PHGs are set by the California Environmental Protection Agency.

 Primary Drinking Water Standard = MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.

+Regulatory Action Level (RAL) = The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.

 Treatment Technique (TT) = A required process intended to reduce the level of a contaminant in drinking water.

-Notification Level = The level at which notification of the public water system's governing body is required.
+Notification Level = The level at which notification of the public water system's governing body is required

-(a) The turbidity level of filtered water shall be less than or equal to 0.3 NTU in 95% of the measurements taken each month and shall not exceed 1.0 NTU at any time.

-(b) Compliance for treatment plants that use ozone is based on a running annual average of monthly samples.

-(c) Compliance is based on a running annual average of quarterly distribution system samples.
+- (a) The turbidity level of filtered water shall be less than or equal to 0.3 NTU in 95% of the measurements taken each month and shall not exceed 1.0 NTU at any time. - (b) Compliance for treatment plants that use ozone is based on a running annual average of monthly samples. - (c) Compliance is based on a running annual average of quarterly distribution system samples.
 Values reported reflect the highest and lowest single value in the distribution system (range) and the highest running annual average. (d) MWD treats their water by adding fluoride to the naturally occurring level in order to help prevent dental caries in consumers.
-The fluoride levels in the treated water are maintained within a range of 0.7 - 1.3 ppm, as required by State Water Resources Control Board (SWRCB), Division of Drinking Water (DDW).
-Formally known as the Department of Public Health, the DDW was created in 2014 when the drinking water program moved under the SWRCB. (e) Aluminum has both Primary and Secondary standards.

-(f) The monthly averages and ranges of turbidity shown in the secondary standards section are based on source elements.
+The fluoride levels in the treated water are maintained within a range of 0.7 1.3 ppm, as required by - State Water Resources Control Board (SWRCB), Division of Drinking Water (DDW).
+Formally known as the Department of Public Health, the DDW was created in 2014 when the drinking water program moved under the SWRCB. - (e) Aluminum has both Primary and Secondary standards. (f) The monthly averages and ranges of turbidity shown in the Secondary Standards section are based on source effluents.